yc1819/EduSphere/README.md

 # EduSphere

+🚧 **Currently Under Development**

-A modern educational management platform designed to streamline academic activities for students and teachers while providing placement support and communication features.
+EduSphere is a modern educational management platform designed to streamline academic activities for students and teachers while providing placement support and communication features.

+---

-## Overview
+# Overview

 EduSphere is a web-based Student-Teacher Management System that provides dedicated dashboards for students and teachers.
 The platform helps manage attendance, assignments, examinations, study materials, library resources, placement opportunities, communication, and academic records.